googleforgames/agones/site/content/en/docs/Installation/upgrading.md

 ## SDK Compatibility Guarantees

-The SDK compatibility contract aims to ensure smooth upgrades and reduce the need for frequent binary redeployments for game server users.
+The SDK compatibility contract aims to ensure smooth upgrades and reduce the need for frequent binary redeployments for game server users due to SDK changes.
+We implement SDK feature versioning that matches our [Feature Gates]({{% ref "/docs/Guides/feature-stages.md#feature-gates" %}}) to provide clear documentation of API maturity levels and history (Stable, Beta, Alpha) with release information.
-What’s the point of having a compatibility guarantee?
-Goal: Reduce user toil by minimizing the need for frequent binary redeployments due to SDK changes.
-Versioning: Clear documentation of API maturity levels and history (Stable, Beta, Alpha) with release information.

-Our SDK Server compatibility contract as of Agones v1.41.0: A game server binary using Beta and Stable SDKs will remain compatible with a _newer_ Agones Release, within possible deprecation windows:
+**Our SDK Server compatibility contract as of Agones v1.41.0**: A game server binary using Beta and Stable SDKs will remain compatible with a _newer_ Agones Release, within possible deprecation windows:
-- If your game server uses a non-deprecated Stable API, your binary will be compatible for 10 releases (~1y) starting from the SDK version packaged.
+- If your game server uses a non-deprecated Stable API, your binary will be compatible for 10 releases (~1y) or more starting from the SDK version packaged.
   - For example, if the game server uses non-deprecated stable APIs in the 1.40 SDK, it will be compatible through the 1.50 SDK.
-  - Stable APIs will almost certainly be compatible beyond 10 releases, but 10 releases is guaranteed.
+  - Stable APIs will almost certainly be compatible beyond 10 releases, as deprecation of stable APIs is rare, but 10 releases is guaranteed.
-- If your game server uses a non-deprecated Beta API, your binary will be compatible for 5 releases (~6mo).- Alpha SDK APIs are subject to change between releases.
+- If your game server uses a non-deprecated Beta API, your binary will be guaranteed compatible for 5 releases (~6mo), but may be compatible past that point.
+- Alpha SDK APIs are subject to change between releases.
-  - A game server binary using Alpha SDKs may not be compatible with a newer sdk-server.
+  - A game server binary using Alpha SDKs may not be compatible with a newer Agones release if breaking changes have been made between releases.
-  - In Alpha, incompatible changes retaining the same SDK proto message name are allowed.
   - When we make incompatible Alpha changes, we will document the APIs involved.

-## SDK Deprecation Policies as of Agones v1.41.0
+## SDK Deprecation Policies as of Agones

-- Client SDK updates are not mandatory for game server binaries except for SDK proto deprecations or breaking Alpha API changes.
+- Client SDK updates are not mandatory for game server binaries except for SDK when the underlying proto format has deprecations or breaking Alpha API changes.

-- You can continue to use a binary compiled several months ago working, except in the case of a deprecation.

 - Breaking changes will be called out in upgrade documentation to allow admins to plan their upgrades.